-In subsection (a), the words "including target practice" and "such company, troop, battery, or detachment shall have been from participation in any part thereof" are omitted as surplusage.
+In subsection (a), the words "including target practice" and "such company, troop, battery, or detachment shall have been \ \ \ from participation in any part thereof" are omitted as surplusage.

+part thereof" are omitted as surplusage.
 In subsections (a) and (b), the word "troop" is omitted as obsolete.